ggerganov/llama.cpp/examples/agent/README.md

 # Agents / Tool Calling w/ llama.cpp

-While *any model* should work (using some generic support), we support the native call style of a few models:
+While *any model* should work (using some generic support), we only support the native call style of a few models:
 - Llama 3.x
 - Functionary 3.x
 - Hermes 2/3, Qwen 2.5